Lucius Frederick Hubbard: Early life

 Born in 1836 in Troy, New York, and orphaned at ten, Hubbard first worked as a tinsmith in the east and then in Chicago.
 At age 21 he moved to Red Wing, Minnesota with an old hand-operated printing press and some type; within two months, he was publisher and editor of the Red Wing Republican, in which he promoted his strong political views.
+His local rival was William J. Colvill, editor of the Democrat-leaning Red Wing Sentinel.